monsoonmaelstrom/book2/book2.md

 “I need you to go get Giorgi and Gavin,” I tell Henry.
 “And Davy, if you can.
 Meet us at Reese’s churro shop at two.
 Davy or Giorgi will know where it is.”
 I don’t know for sure that Gavin and Giorgi have ever been there, but I’m pretty sure even if they haven’t, Giorgi will know where it is.
 “And it probably goes without saying, but make sure you’re not followed.”

-Just like yesterday, the tenor of the conversations around us begins to change and people begin filing out of the cafeteria.
+Like yesterday, the tenor of the conversations around us begins to change and people begin filing out of the cafeteria.
 Apparently they’re going to be starting soon.

 “Well that’s our cue,” I say.